Kasra1377/document-invoice/README.md

 )

 ```
-After doing this, the installation is done and you are ready to run the project on your local computer.
-Please note that, you have to run the `main.py` python file in order to automate all of the process.
+After doing this, the installation is done, and you are ready to run the project on your local computer.
+Please note that you have to run the `main.py` python file to automate all of the processes.

-After you run the program successfully go back to MySQL program and type:
+After you run the program successfully, go back to the MySQL program and type:
 ```sql
 SELECT * FROM documents;
 ```
-As you can see the program succeessfully detected most of the fields.
+As you can see, the program successfully detected most of the fields.

 ### Result
 ---